 Not in the base device.
 There are adapters that would split the voltage off the Ethernet line before connecting to the Pi, but they are relatively expensive.

 There are several official distributions (distros) available on our downloads page.
-New users will find the NOOBs installer helps as it walks you through the download and installation of a specific distro.
-The recommended distro is Raspbian, which is specially designed for the Raspberry Pi and which are engineers are always optimising, but it is a straightforward process to replace the root partition on the SD card with another ARM Linux distro, so we encourage you to try out several distros to see which one you like the most.
+New users will find the NOOBs installer the easiest to work with, as it walks you through the download and installation of a specific distro.
+The recommended distro is Raspbian, which is specially designed for the Raspberry Pi and which our engineers are always optimising; but it is a straightforward process to replace the root partition on the SD card with another ARM Linux distro, so we encourage you to try out several distros to see which one you like the most.
 The OS is stored on the SD card.

 The Raspberry Pi Foundation recommends Python as a language for learners.

 Any language which will compile for ARMv6 can be used with the Raspberry Pi, though; so you are not limited to using Python.
-C, C++, Java, Scratch, Ruby and the Wolfram Language all come installed by default on the Raspberry Pi.
+C, C++, Java, Scratch, and Ruby all come installed by default on the Raspberry Pi.

 No. Even if Microsoft decided to devote all its resources to getting Windows 8 on the Pi it would not work.
 The Raspberry Pi lacks the minimum memory and CPU requirements, it runs on an version of the ARM processor that is not supported by Windows 8, it lacks the appropriate axis sensors… the list goes on and on.
 The Pi will not run Windows 8.

 A complete list of the officially supported distros can be found on our downloads page.

 No. A version of Android can be found in the forum.
 It is not presently stable enough for everyday use.
 There are no plans to continue working on it, as Android does not provide any enhancement to educational purposes that are not already fulfilled more readily with existing software – we see it as a platform for consumption, not creation.